coccoinomane/web3cli/README.md

 # TODO
 - Wallet authentication
+- Config: config controller
-- Tests for signer controller
+- Signer: test controller
-- Resolve signers
+- Signer: resolve signers
+- Signer: update + delete signer
 - Transfer ETH command
 - Do not mess with DB unless needed by the command
 - Do not mess with signers unless needed by the command
-- Config CRUD
 - Autocomplete
 - Command structure
 - Interactive vs non-interactive mode